renwickm/reading-notes/class-01.md

 ## Designing a Website

 The first step in designing a website is to determine what kind of content you want to display in it.
 Some common questions you should ask before desiging your website are:

-1.What exactly do I want to accomplish?
+1. What exactly do I want to accomplish?
-2.How will a website help me reach my goals?
+2. How will a website help me reach my goals?
-3.What needs to be done, and in what order, to reach my goals?
+3. What needs to be done, and in what order, to reach my goals?
 This *project ideation* is the necessary first step to creating your website goals.

 One of the most important questions to ask in the examples above is *what exactly to I want to accomplish*?